 The Board has no reason to believe that any nominee will be unable to serve as a director.
 If, however, a nominee should be unable to serve at the time of the Annual Meeting, Common Shares properly represented by valid proxies will be voted in connection with the election of a substitute nominee recommended by the Board.
-Alternatively, the Board may allow the vacancy to remain unfilled until an appropriate candidate is located or may reduce the authorized number of directors to eliminate the unfilled seat.
+Alternatively, the Board may either allow the vacancy to remain unfilled until an appropriate candidate is located or may reduce the authorized number of directors to eliminate the unfilled seat.

-If any incumbent nominee for director should fail to receive the required affirmative vote of the majority of the votes cast at the Annual Meeting, under North Carolina law the director would remain in office as a "holdover" director until his or her successor is elected and qualified or he or she resigns, retires or is otherwise removed.
-In such a situation, our Corporate Governance Principles require the director to tender his or her resignation to the Board.
+If any incumbent nominee for director should fail to receive the required affirmative vote of the majority of the votes cast with regard to his or her election, under North Carolina law (the Company's state of incorporation) the director would remain in office as a "holdover" director until his or her successor is elected and qualified or he/she resigns, retires or is otherwise removed.
+In such a situation, our Corporate Governance Principles require the director to tender his/her resignation to the Board.
 The Nominating and Corporate Governance Committee (the "Nominating Committee") would then consider such resignation and make a recommendation to the Board as to whether to accept or reject the resignation.
-The Board is then required to make a determination and publicly disclose its decision and rationale within 90 days after receipt of the tendered resignation.
+The Board would then make a determination and publicly disclose its decision and rationale within 90 days after receipt of the tendered resignation.